-Timeboxing is a simple, yet effective way for you to accomplish your daily tasks without feeling overwhelmed and drastically improved your productivity.
+Timeboxing is a simple, yet effective way for you to accomplish your daily tasks without feeling overwhelmed and while drastically improving productivity.
 The theory behind it is quite simple and mastering it doesn’t take special skills.
 It is a practice that anyone, from business executives to busy parents, can use to get more done with less stress.
-Using a timeboxing planner tool can help with the process.
+Using a timeboxing planner can help with the process.

 What Is Timeboxing?